PHYTOCHEMICAL CHARACTERIZATION AND CYTOTOXIC EVALUATION OF METHANOLIC EXTRACT OF GARCINIA INDICA FRUIT RINDHTML Full Text

 Plant Material: The fruits of Garcinia indica were collected from the Konkan region of Maharashtra and authenticated by A. Benniamin, Scientist, Botanical Survey of India, Pune, Maharashtra, India.

 Preparation and Extraction of Plant Material: The fruit rinds of Garcinia indica were cut into pieces and shade dried at room temperature.
-They were subjected to size reduction to coarse powder by using mixer grinder.
-The powder was extracted with methanol using soxhlet apparatus 8 - 9.
+They were subjected to size reduction to a coarse powder by using mixer grinder.
+The powder was extracted with methanol using a Soxhlet apparatus 8, 9.
 The methanolic extract was filtered and evaporated under reduced pressure using rotary vacuum evaporator.
-The sweet scented, chocolate coloured semisolid residue formed after complete dryness was kept in an airtight and waterproof container which is stored in the refrigerator.
-The extract was used for determination of total phenol and flavonoid content and also for assessment of antioxidant capacity.
+The sweet-scented, chocolate colored semisolid residue formed after complete dryness was kept in an airtight and waterproof container which is stored in the refrigerator.
+The extract was used for determination of total phenol and flavonoid content and also for the assessment of antioxidant capacity.

-Aluminum Chloride Assay: Total flavonoid was determined using the aluminum chloride colorimetric method 12.
-1ml extract was added to 4ml distilled water in a flask.
-Then, 5% NaNO2 (0.3 mL) was added.
-10% AlCl3 (0.3 mL) was added after 5 min and 1 M NaOH (2 mL) was added after 6 min.
-The mixture was diluted to 10 mL with distilled water.
+Aluminium Chloride Assay: Total flavonoid was determined using the aluminium chloride colorimetric method 12.
+1 ml extract was added to 4 ml distilled water in a flask.
+Then, 5% NaNO2 (0.3 ml) was added.
+10% AlCl3 (0.3 ml) was added after 5 min, and 1 M NaOH (2 ml) was added after 6 min.
+The mixture was diluted to 10 ml with distilled water.
 The absorbance of the solution was measured at 510 nm using a spectrophotometer.
 The results were expressed as mg catechin equivalents (CE)/g samples.

-2.5.1 DPPH (2,2 Diphenyl-1 picrylhydrazyl) assay: The DPPH assay was performed by the method given by Brand-Williams et al.,13.
-Test samples were prepared by adding 0.1ml of ethanolic DPPH solution in 0.1ml methanolic plant extract solution of varying concentrations (10, 25, 50, 75, 100 μg/ml).
-Blank sample were prepared and L-Ascorbic acid was used as reference standard.
+DPPH (2, 2 Diphenyl-1 picrylhydrazyl) Assay: The DPPH assay was performed by the method given by Brand-Williams et al. 13 Test samples were prepared by adding 0.1ml of ethanolic DPPH solution in 0.1 ml methanolic plant extract solution of varying concentrations (10, 25, 50, 75, 100 μg/ml).
+The blank sample was prepared, and L-Ascorbic acid was used as a reference standard.
 DPPH and methanol (1:1) solution was used as control.
-The decrease in absorbance (A) was measured at 517 nm after 30 minutes in dark using UV-Visible spectrophotometer.
+The decrease in absorbance (A) was measured at 517 nm after 30 minutes in the dark using UV-Visible spectrophotometer.
 The inhibition % was calculated using the following formula:

-Hydrogen Peroxide-Scavenging Activity: The Hydrogen peroxide-scavenging activity of extract was determined by the method of Ruch et al., 14.
-The extract was dissolved in 3.4 ml of 0.1M phosphate buffer (pH 7.4) and mixed with 600 μl solution of hydrogen peroxide.
-The absorbance value (at 230 nm) of the reaction mixture was recorded at 10 min intervals between zero and 40 min. for each concentration, a separate blank sample was used for background substraction.
+Hydrogen Peroxide-Scavenging Activity: The Hydrogen peroxide-scavenging activity of the extract was determined by the method of Ruch et al. 14 The extract was dissolved in 3.4 ml of 0.1M phosphate buffer (pH 7.4) and mixed with 600 μl solution of hydrogen peroxide.
+The absorbance value (at 230 nm) of the reaction mixture was recorded at 10 min intervals between zero and 40 min for each concentration, a separate blank sample was used for background subtraction.

-Cell lines and cultural conditions: Colon cancer (HCT-116) cell lines were cultured in RPMI-1640 medium with 20% FBS, 2mM L-glutamine, 1% penicillin/streptomycin under a fully humidified atmosphere 5% CO2 at 37 0C.
+Cell Lines and Cultural Conditions: Colon cancer (HCT-116) cell lines were cultured in RPMI-1640 medium with 20% FBS, 2mM L-glutamine, 1% penicillin/streptomycin under a fully humidified atmosphere 5% CO2 at 37 °C.

-Phytochemical Evaluation: Phtyochemical analysis of the methanolic extract of Garcinia indica revealed the presence of following phytoconstituents:
+Phytochemical Evaluation: Phytochemical analysis of the methanolic extract of Garcinia indica revealed the presence of following phytoconstituents: